Have you only got 2 days in Berlin? Then check out my Berlin 2 day itinerary packed full of the best things to see & do in the city!

 Before we get into it, we need to talk about the Berlin Welcome Card.
 This is the official tourist card for the city.

-You can get a card anywhere from 2 days all the way up to 6 days and it will give you free entry into 30 of the city’s top attractions.
+You can get a card anywhere from 2 days in Berlin all the way up to 6 days, and it will give you free entry into 30 of the city’s top attractions.
 It will also give you discounts of up to 50% on up to 200 other attractions, entertainment and restaurants.

 At €23 for a 2-day card, this is an absolute bargain and it’s so much cheaper than buying individual tickets.
 Whenever I get to a city and I want to do some proper sightseeing, I always make sure I get a tourist card as you end up making some killer savings.